nytouu/nytouu.github.io/Showcases/TechArt/IntradiegeticMenu.md

 - These particles agglomerate to form text representing the buttons
 - A small cloud of sand appear underneath the text

-## Visual aspect
+## Visual aspect of the effect

 I created this effect using Unity's VFX Graph, the graph is separated into 3 systems :
 - The sand particles spawning
 - The sand particles forming the text
 - The cloud particles underneath the text

-For the first part of this effect, I actually follow this [tutorial](https://www.youtube.com/watch?v=ZytOQ4NSciU) which demonstrates how to make a similar effect where particles agglomerate towards a predefined shape (in this case a Signed Distance Field - or SDF for short).
+For the first part of this effect, I mostly follow this [tutorial](https://www.youtube.com/watch?v=ZytOQ4NSciU) which demonstrates how to make a similar effect where particles agglomerate towards a predefined shape (in this case a Signed Distance Field - or SDF for short).
 In this case, Unity provides a convenient tool to convert a 3D mesh into a .asset file containing the SDF, we use that to create 3 SDFs with ou text shapes (Resume, Options and Quit).

 When we spawn our particles, we give them upward force as well as turbulence for a more organic movement.
 We add an additional force towards the SDF so that the particles agglomerate to form the shape of the text.

 These particles will then fade out and another system wiil appear, forming the text.
 The reason why I chose to fade out the first system is because some particles would not properly get attracted to the SDF.
 This way we can get a more consistent look on the text, making it more readable.

 Then we spawn a small, darker cloud underneath the text, that way the text can contrast more with a small background.